tfmalt/power-meter-monitor/README.md

 ## Power Meter Monitor

 This is a hobby project consisting of an Arduino Uno reading the flashing led from my power meter to monitor my power meter consumption.

-The Arduino talks to a node.js daemon over serial connection and the data is tored in a redis database.
+A daemon written in node.js reads data from the arduino over the serial connection and stores the data in a Redis database.
+Currently the redis instance connected to the daemon is configured as master and syncronises with a redis slave in AWS EC2 as data backend to the REST API backend feeding the dashboard apps with data.

 * See: [power-meter-ionic](https://github.com/tfmalt/power-meter-ionic) for information about the ionic mobile app dashboard.
 * See: [power-meter-api](https://github.com/tfmalt/power-meter-api) For the
 restful web service API that provides access to the datasets for this app and others.